replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 * Upgrades the schemahero image tag to v0.14.0 and replicated/local-volume-provider image to v0.5.2 to resolve CVE-2022-41723 with high severity.

 ### Bug Fixes {#bug-fixes-1-96-2}
-* Fixes a bug where multi-node embedded cluster installations hang forever with the KOTS add-on.
+* Fixes a bug where multi-node embedded cluster installations hang indefinitely with the KOTS add-on.
-* Increases to two minutes the time to display the slow loading indicator so that the admin console doesn't keep reloading when the internet connection is slow.
+* Increase the time for displaying the slow loading indicator to two minutes to prevent the admin console from continuously reloading when the internet connection is slow.
 * Removes hardcoded application name on the Troubleshoot page when a community license is used.
 * Fixes a [known issue](/release-notes/rn-app-manager#known-issues-1-95-0) that was introduced in [v1.95.0](/release-notes/rn-app-manager#1950) that causes application upgrades to fail for Helm charts that are deployed using the [native Helm installation](/reference/custom-resource-helmchart#usehelminstall) method.